Red Light Therapy: Benefits, Side Effects & Uses

 Wound Healing & Tissue Repair

-Medical Conditions Red Light Therapy Supports
+Medical Conditions Red Light Therapy May Support

 Safety and Side Effects

-• you have a history of skin cancer
+you’re pregnantyou use photosensitizing medicationsyou have a history of skin cancer

 Red Light Therapy Treatment Options